Home » Recipe Index » Air Fryer Recipes

 Enter your email and we'll send this recipe right to your inbox.
 Plus you'll get amazing recipes in our newsletter!

-How to Make Air Fryer Chuck Roast
+How to Make Chuck Roast in the Air Fryer

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.